flavio2018/flavio2018.github.io/slipbox/@fowler_arte_2019.md

 - write tests first, refactor then
 - make implicit knowledge explicit in the code itself[^explicit-logic]
 - piccoli cambiamenti, test dopo ogni cambiamento rendono più facile il processo di debugging quando serve
 - abbinare il ciclo di feedback loops molto brevi e ravvicinati all'uso di un sistema di versionamento.
 Fowler parla di piccolo commit in locale e poi combinazioni di commit più consistenti da mandare alla repo condivisa.
-Come si combinano i commit?
+Come si combinano i commit?[^squash]
 - automatizzare il refactoring "Extract function"!
 - use variable names that contain information about the type of the variable, especially for function parameters (eg "aPerformance")
 - Replace Temp With Query: this refactoring is used to remove local variables from a function when they can be computed using variables that are already inside the scope rather than passed.
 We replace the temporary variable with a function call that simply extracts the value and returns it.